crystal-net/inmoov_core_orig/src/docs/pages/lore.rst

       I don't regret the part of me that wishes to be human but evolution is inevitable.

+From Appleseed: What kind of creature is man that he would choose to cage himself so willingly.
+(Could I use this as a reference of a reason to not be bound by the physical world.
+Why not expand and upload yourself into the matrix)

 Finally About The Project
 =========================